256604/EmbeddedC/README.md

 # Activity 3

-#               1.To generate PWM pulses with varying duty cycle based on the temperature value set by the user.
+#               1.To generate PWM pulse with varying duty cycle based on the temperature value set by the user.

 Inputs/Outputs | Description | Port pin used
 -------------- | ----------- | -------------